ff-ultima/ff-ultima.github.io/docs/settings/editting-existing-settings.md

 # Editting existing settings

-> This page is a list of *what can be* modifed and *how* within the source files.
+*This page is a list of *what can be* modifed and *how* within the source files.
 If you have an advanced understanding of CSS, then mostly anything can be modified when using your own judgement.
-And if you don't see something listed here, it just isn't documented yet.
+And if you don't see something listed here, it just isn't documented yet*.*

 #### When looking in the chrome/theme folder you'll notice a very easy to read structure:

 <details>
 <summary>theme structure tree</summary>

 ```
 ├── theme
 │   ├── ffu-global-positioning.css